kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Identify candidates to assume the Enhancements Lead role (according to the [Release Team selection process][rt-selection]) in the following release cycle
   - Chose Enhancement shadows whom you believe would be a good fit for succession and help mentor them throughout the release cycle

-## Prerequisits for Enhancements Lead and Shadows
+## Prerequisites for Enhancements Lead and Shadows

 ### General Requirements